safwanksd/safwanksd/README.md

 Hi there, I'm Muhammed Safwan 👋

-I'm a former IT Support Specialist transforming my 7+ years of hands-on infrastructure experience into a career in DevOps and Cloud Engineering.
+I'm a former IT Systems Engineer/IT Technical Assistant transforming my 7+ years of hands-on infrastructure experience into a career in DevOps and Cloud Engineering.
 I am passionate about solving real-world operational problems by building robust, automated systems.

 🔭 I’m currently building an automated server health monitoring tool in Bash to automate tasks I used to do manually.